noloader/cryptopp-autotools/README.md

 Before running the Autotools project please ensure you have the following installed:

+1. autoupdate
-1. autoconf
+2. autoconf
-2. automake
+3. automake
-3. libtool
+4. libtool

 You may also need `libltdl-dev` on Debian and Ubuntu; and may need `libtool-ltdl-devel` on Fedora.
 MinGW and family need the Autoconf and Automake *wrappers* in addition to the Autoconf and Automake binaries.